quarrying/quarrying-paper-notes/references/others/其他之Scene.md

 ## Places
 ---
-Scene Places recognition is one of the hallmark tasks of computer vision, allowing defining a context for object recognition.
-Here we introduce a new scene-centric database called Places, with 205 scene categories and 2.5 millions of images with a category label.
+205 scene categories and 2.5 millions of images with a category label.

 **References**:
 - [2014 NIPS] Learning deep features for scene recognition using places database